Palmgrenoskari/Palmgrenoskari/README.md

 **`ICT, Data Analytics in University of Turku`**

-I'm a student from Turku, Finland most passionate about Data/ML/Cloud.
+I'm a student from Turku, Finland most passionate about Data/ML/Cloud. </br>
 Recently been sidetracking in the realm of Full Stack through [fso](https://fullstackopen.com/). </br>

+Currently:
-Currently trying to put new skills into use in the form of League of Legends analytics web project.
+* Trying to put new skills into use and learn more by working on my League of Legends analytics web project.
+* Working towards another AWS Certification (Certified Solutions Architect - Associate)
+* Studying...
+Aiming for BSc 2024, MSc 2025-2026

 ## Languages and Tools: